apache/parquet-site/source/documentation/how-to-release.html.md

 Changes are listed at: <CHANGES-URL>

-This release can be downloaded from: https://www.apache.org/dyn/closer.cgi/parquet/
+This release can be downloaded from: https://www.apache.org/dyn/closer.cgi/parquet/<TARBALL NAME WITHOUT .tar.gz>/<TARBALL NAME>

 Java artifacts are available from Maven Central.